Cisco-Learning/Learning-Content-Template/use-cases/README.md

-# Use Cases
+# ℹ️ Use Cases Definition

-In this directory you will find all associated use cases with each one represented by an appropriatly named directory constructed from a copy of the provided template.
+Leverage this directory to define Use Cases related to course

+**Use Cases** are real world scenarios pretaining to the course at hand